 - Fiber rug like sisal

-- Green and brown colors
+- Art objects in green and brown colors

-West and Northwest Locations
+15. Use Metal for West and Northwest Sectors

 - Metal bowls and trays